ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

 ---

+{WARNING: WARNING}

+   * You will not have access to the database if the encryption key is lost.
+   * Download, print, or copy and save the key in a safe place.
+IT WILL NOT BE AVAILABLE AGAIN!
+   {WARNING/}

 {PANEL: Creating Encrypted Database}

 * In addition to the steps described in the [General Database Creation](../../../../studio/server/databases/create-new-database/general-flow), click the `Encryption` tab.